Holomorphic curves in exploded manifolds: virtual fundamental class: Representing Gromov--Witten invariants using DeRham cohomology

 Let $\Psi_{t}:O_{1}\longrightarrow O_{1}$ for $t\in[0,1]$ be any fiber-preserving smooth homotopy that is the identity at $t=0$ and the projection onto $\ex Z'\subset O_{1}$ at $t=1$.
 Then, given a form $\theta\in \ro^{*}O_{1}$, define

 Then

-It follows that if $\theta$ is closed, it represents the same cohomology class as $\Psi_{1}\theta$.
+It follows that if $\theta$ is closed, it represents the same cohomology class as $\Psi_{1}^{*}\theta$.
 As the homotopy preserves the fibers of the map to $\ex Z$, it induces a smooth homotopy from the identity on $O_{1}\times_{\ex Z}\ex A$ to the projection to $\ex Z'\times_{\ex Z}\ex A$.
 Making the above argument with this new homotopy gives that the composition of the lower pair of horizontal maps in the above diagram is the identity on the level of cohomology.
+The same holds with $\rhf^*$ replacing $\rh^*$ because $K$ preserves the subspace of forms generated by functions.
 It remains to show the same for the upper pair of maps.

 Let us consider the homotopy induced by $\psi_{t}$ on $\mathcal K_{O_{1}}$, and define an operator analogous to the above $K$.
 Start with a family of curves $\hat f$ in $\mathcal K_{ O_{1}}$.
 The map $\mathcal K_{O_{1}}^{st}\longrightarrow (\mathcal K')^{st}$ applied to $\hat f$ gives a family of curves $\hat f_{0}$ with $\ex F(\hat f_{0})=\ex F(\hat f)$.
 We may then pull this family $\hat f_{0}$ back to get a bigger family of curves $\hat f_{0}\times_{\ex Z}O_{1}$ in $\mathcal K_{ O_{1}}^{st}$ with domain $\ex F(\hat f)\times _{\ex Z'}O_{1}$.
 Alternately, using the inclusion $\hat{\ex B}'\subset \hat O_{1}$, we can consider $\hat f_{0}$ as a family of curves in $\mathcal K_{O_{1}}^{st}$.
 As the homotopy $\Psi_{t}:O_{1}\longrightarrow O_{1}$ preserves fibers of the map $O_{1}\longrightarrow \ex Z'$, it induces a homotopy of $\ex F(\hat f_{0}\times_{\ex Z'}O_{1})$ that is the identity at $t=0$, and the projection onto $\ex F(\hat f_{0})$ at $t=1$.
 Again call this homotopy $\Psi_{t}$, and define $K:\ro^{*}\ex F(\hat f_{0}\times_{ \ex Z'}O_{1})\longrightarrow \ro^{*-1}\ex F(\hat f_{0}\times_{ \ex Z'}O_{1})$ as in the above equation.
 Then, given any $\theta\in\rh^{*}(\mathcal K_{\hat O_{1}})$, we can define $K\theta$ on $\ex F(\hat f)$ by defining $K\theta$ on $\ex F(\hat f_{0}\times_{\ex Z'}O_{1})$ as above, then pulling back this $K\theta$ to $\ex F(\hat f)$ via the natural inclusion $\hat f\longrightarrow \hat f_{0}\times_{\ex Z'}O_{1}$.
-Such a $K\theta$ gives a well defined form in $\rh^{*}(\mathcal K_{O_{1}})$ because given any map of curves $\hat g\longrightarrow \hat f$, the corresponding diagram
+Such a $K\theta$ gives a well defined form in $\ro^{*}(\mathcal K_{O_{1}})$ because given any map of curves $\hat g\longrightarrow \hat f$, the corresponding diagram